scod84/scod84/README.md

 ## My Attitude
 I would call mine a "Understanding-based Pragmatic Approach".

+I apply the approach of the Minimum Viable Product.

 Nobody can know everything about anything.

 However what matter is
-- the will to discover new approaches, \
+- the will to discover new approaches,
-- the passion to understand deeply, \
+- the passion to understand deeply,
-- the desire to make things do their job, \
+- the desire to make things do their job,
 - the availability to re-iterate the process towards perfection (resources allowing).

 I typically do not stop until my creations work and I am sure they run automatically and transparently.